 STORING AND HOLDING DATA

 All personal data we hold is processed by our UK based staff and is hosted by a cloud hosted storage provider within the UK.
 All data is encrypted at rest by the storage provider and have policies in place to oversee the effective and secure processing of all personal data.
 No third parties have access to our personal data unless the law allows them to do so.
+We also cannot pass on such details of an individual we store to another organisation unless consent is given to do so.

 We are required under UK tax law to keep basic personal data as pertains to accounting records for 6 years after the end of our financial year.
 Your information we use for marketing purposes will be kept with us until you notify us that you no longer wish to receive this information.
 We periodically check our data for accuracy and any incorrect or outdated information will be corrected or deleted.